MARafey/Image-Encryption/README.md

 The core idea is to use a diffusion model as both an encryptor and decryptor for images:

 1. **Encryption**: An image is encrypted by adding noise to it according to a diffusion process guided by a key image.
-2. **ROI Detection**: YOLO model is used to detect regions of interest in the image that should be encrypted.
+2. **ROI Detection**: YOLO model or specialized segmentation algorithms are used to detect regions of interest in the image that should be encrypted.
 3. **Decryption**: The same key image is used with the diffusion model to denoise/decrypt the encrypted image.
 The decryption process also leverages information from the encrypted image itself to improve reconstruction quality.

 This approach ensures that: